 Get yourself a new wallpaper for your home screen and lock screen

-Now this one comes with the massive caveat, that if you love your current wallpaper so much, you’d take it with you if you bought a new phone don’t change it.
+Now, if you love your current wallpaper so much you’d take it with you if you bought a new phone, don’t change it.
 If you’re not head over heels in love with your wallpaper, however, getting yourself a brand new one will be one of the quickest ways you can get your phone feeling fresh again.
-Go on treat yourself.
+Go on, treat yourself.

 Install a new battery

 Lack of battery power is one of the biggest frustrations people have with old phones.
-Especially if there iPhones, which only have about 5 minutes of power in them straight out the box.
+Especially iPhones, which only have about 5 minutes of power in them straight out the box.

-Before you go running off to eBay though to buy a new battery for about $10 remember that it might not be that easy swapping the batteries yourself.
+Before you go running off to eBay to buy a new battery, remember that it might not be that easy swapping the batteries yourself.
 It might be better if you look for reputable place near you that’ll give you the screen and installation for a fixed price.
 I’ve seen prices of about $50 to replace the screens of phones like Samsung galaxy s5 round here.
-If you’ve got a cracked screen as well you could try and get yourself a bit of discount if they’ll replace both at once.
+If you’ve got a cracked screen as well, you could try and get yourself a bit of discount if they’ll replace both at once.

 This option may cost a little but a quick look at the price of new phones will have you laughing all the way to the bank when you see how much you’ll be saving.